migaid/migaid.github.io/menu/english.md

 **Come to the main train stations of Budapest** where you can find our volunteers (usually wearing a pin with the Migration Aid logo) and join them giving food, drinks and information to arriving refugees.
 Even if you only have an hour, it would be very helpful, especially if you speak any languages that the refugees might speak!

-{% include alert info='From 3rd August 2015, Monday, Migration Aid opens a new storage facility at Arany János street 32, Budapest' %}

-      Storage rooms
+      Storage Faicilites
       Arany János street 32, 5th district, Budapest 1054
       Accepting donations for refugee camps
       every day 16.00 - 20.00

-This storage room will focus on donations for the refugee camps, and we accept following donations:
+This storage room will focus on donations for the refugee camps, and we accept following (please note that we cannot accept food or drinks here):

 - blankets, sleeping bags, mattresses (polifoam), towels (clean)
 - medicine, bandages, first aid kit